axlwolf/task_manager/memory-bank/progress.md

 1. Enhance task form component to use the dialog service
 2. Implement task editing functionality using the dialog system
 3. Implement task deletion functionality
-4. Complete task filtering and sorting functionality
+4. Complete task filtering and sorting functionality with feature flags
 5. Implement comprehensive error handling
 6. Add loading indicators and improve UX
 7. Expand test coverage using the established testing patterns
 8. Implement unit tests for services, use cases, and repositories
+9. Implement tests for feature flag functionality
-9. Set up integration testing infrastructure and implement tests for key flows
+10. Set up integration testing infrastructure and implement tests for key flows
-10. Set up Cypress for E2E testing and implement tests for critical user journeys
+11. Set up Cypress for E2E testing and implement tests for critical user journeys
-11. Document the architecture and component usage
+12. Document the architecture and component usage